LoftusN13/ms3-pickyourpoison/README.md

 - [Heroku](https://www.heroku.com/) - used to deploy live website.
 - [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - used for templating language.
 - [MongoDB](https://www.mongodb.com/2) - used to create document-based collections used as the data storage for the site.
+- [Techsini](http://techsini.com/multi-mockup/index.php) - used to create the multi-device image found at the top of this file.
 - [TingPNG](https://tinypng.com/) - used to resize some images for web.

 ---